-Pennsylvania court strikes down expansive mail-in voting law
+Court throws Pennsylvania’s mail-in voting law into doubt

 Just over 2.5 million people voted under the law’s expansion of mail-in voting in 2020′s presidential election, most of them Democrats, out of 6.9 million total cast.

+Wolf’s office said its appeal means the lower court ruling has no immediate effect, and criticized Republicans as trying to kill the law “in the service of the ‘big lie’” of Trump’s baseless election fraud claims.

+“We need leaders to support removing more barriers to voting, not trying to silence the people,” Wolf’s office said.

-Trump quickly lauded the decision.
+Trump and Republicans quickly lauded the decision.

 “Big news out of Pennsylvania, great patriotic spirit is developing at a level that nobody thought possible.
-Make America Great Again!” he said in a statement through his political action committee.
+Make America Great Again!”
+Trump said in a statement through his political action committee.

+The mail-in voting law has become a hot topic on the campaign trail, with nearly every Republican candidate for governor — including two of three state senators who voted for it — vowing to repeal it.

+Even Republicans who avoid repeating Trump’s baseless election fraud claims have perpetuated the idea that Democrats cheated in the 2020 presidential election, routinely distorting the actions of state judges and officials as “unconstitutional” or “illegal” in settling legal disputes and questions over the mail-in voting law.

-The three Republican judges agreed with Republican challengers — including 11 Republican lawmakers who actually voted for the law — and ruled that no-excuse mail-in voting is prohibited under the state constitution, until the constitution is changed to allow it.
+In Friday’s decision, the three Republican judges agreed with Republican challengers — including 11 Republican lawmakers who actually voted for the law — and ruled that no-excuse mail-in voting is prohibited under the state constitution, until the constitution is changed to allow it.

 The two Democrats on the panel dissented.
-The state Supreme Court — where an appeal was expected shortly — has a 5-2 Democratic majority.
+The state Supreme Court — which will hear the appeal — has a 5-2 Democratic majority.

-Pennsylvania’s attorney general, Josh Shapiro, said in a statement the opinion will be immediately appealed and will not have any immediate impact on Pennsylvania’s upcoming elections.

-Shapiro, a Democrat who is running for governor, said he is confident the state Supreme Court will uphold the mail-in voting law as constitutional, and criticized the lower court’s opinion as “based on twisted logic and faulty reasoning, and is wrong on the law.”
+Pennsylvania’s attorney general, Josh Shapiro, a Democrat who is running for governor, said he is confident the state Supreme Court will uphold the mail-in voting law as constitutional.

+He criticized the lower court’s opinion as “based on twisted logic and faulty reasoning” and “wrong on the law.”

-In 2019, the Republican-controlled Legislature authorized no-excuse mail-in voting for all voters, expanding upon a provision in the state constitution that required the state to provide the option for people to vote if they are unable to vote in person for specific reasons.
+In 2019, the Republican-controlled Legislature authorized no-excuse mail-in voting for all voters, expanding upon a provision in the state constitution that required the state to provide the option for voters in specific circumstances.

-Those reasons include being out of town on business, illness, physical disability, election day duties or a religious observance.
+Those circumstances include being out of town on business, illness, physical disability, election-day duties or religious observance.

-Every Republican lawmaker, except one, voted for the bill in a deal with Wolf, who had sought the mail-in voting provision.
-In exchange, Wolf agreed to get rid of the straight-ticket voting option that Republicans had sought as a way to protect their suburban candidates from an anti-Trump wave in 2020’s election.
+Every Republican lawmaker, except one, voted for the legislation in a deal with Wolf, a Democrat who had sought the mail-in voting provision.
+In exchange, Wolf agreed to get rid of the straight-ticket voting ballot option that Republicans had sought as a way to protect their suburban candidates from an anti-Trump wave in 2020’s election.

 The Constitution does not explicitly say that the Legislature cannot extend absentee voting to others.